hjd1964/OnStepX/docs/SERVO_SETUP.md

 Do not use motor reverse as a substitute for fixing an encoder that counts the wrong direction.

+If the motor and encoder direction are NOT in agreement the axis will run-away.
+There is code that attempts to detect run-away, or oscillation, which will hopefully shut the axis down in short order if this happens.

 5. Conservative limits
 - set reasonable axis limits before doing long moves
 - keep first tests short and slow